How accurate are Cue Health Tests for at home Covid tests?

 Taking the swab sample only takes a few seconds.
 Make sure to plug in the reader and let it heat up before taking the swab.
 The steps are prompted in the app and easy to follow.

 So far it’s unclear if any insurance companies will offer them at a discount, but some large employers (Google, Netflix, Activision Blizzard, according to Cue’s documents) are providing the units and kits to their employees as a free benefit.
+Cue is also not yet a part of the free test kits that the federal government in the US is providing (even though it’s accepted for cross border travel).

 If you wind up exposed and needing to quarantine, or just need the peace of mind, these at home tests are easy to do and avoid making you find a local testing facility.
 And likely cheaper than other options since some urgent care centers charge $250 per Covid test.
+If you options are to wait in line for 2+ hours at a local test center, with others who are either traveling or suspect they have covid and need a test, then taking a Cue test in your home seems like a great option.
+The app also stores all of your past test and information for every member of your family.

-The Cue health app also tracks all of your test results.
+The Cue health app tracks all of your test results.
 You can setup profiles for different members of the family as well.
 Some places that require vaccination or negative test result proof may not accept this, for whatever reason, but it’s nice to know the direct results and not just a picture of a stick without a red line can be shared with others.

 The test kits themselves are good for about a year.
 Expiration of the kits isn’t something you have to worry about during a school year then, so long as you can store them somewhere at room temperature.
 Unfortunately that does mean that traveling with them too far will require at least a check of the environment you are traveling in.